claycarson/claycarson.github.io/_posts/Newsletter/2018-01-01-Newsletter.md

 description: Paperclips, Planet Earth, movie props, drone view of NYC, Hey Arnold
 ---

+This newsletter is a collection of things I have found in the last month that I enjoyed, found interesting, or simply wanted to share.

+You can follow me more closely at [my personal website](http://claycarson.net "Personal Website") or if you or someone you know is looking to buy or sell a home, you can point them to [my real estate website](http://claycarson.com "Business Website ").

 ## The Way The World Ends: Not With A Bang But A Paperclip

 [Wired](https://www.wired.com/story/the-way-the-world-ends-not-with-a-bang-but-a-paperclip/ "Wired") takes a look at *[Paperclips](http://www.decisionproblem.com/paperclips/index2.html "Paperclips")*, a clicker game from  [Frank Lantz](http://gamecenter.nyu.edu/faculty/frank-lantz/ "Frank Lantz") based on speculations in Nick Bostrom’s *[Superintelligence: Paths, Dangers, Strategies](https://www.amazon.com/Superintelligence-Dangers-Strategies-Nick-Bostrom/dp/1501227742 "Superintelligence: Paths, Dangers, Strategies")*.